trpc/trpc/www/docs/main/edge-runtimes.md

 ## How to use tRPC server with an edge runtime

 tRPC provides a [fetch adapter](/docs/fetch) that uses the native [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) APIs as input and output.
-The tRPC-specific code is the same accross all runtimes, the only difference being how the response is returned.
+The tRPC-specific code is the same across all runtimes, the only difference being how the response is returned.

 Follow the [fetch adapter](/docs/fetch) documentation to learn more.